 John Mmajuonye’s wife died at Owerri in June.
 You remember he is the man who was a medicine man of great note in the Idumuje District before he became a Christian. – Frances Hensley

-Unlike many traditional rulers of his time, Omorhusi bucked the trend by not only providing a soft landing for the early missionaries. but he also went a step further by giving his eldest son Nkeze to be nurtured and educated by the missionaries.
-This was unequivocally captured in one of Frances Hensley’s letters.
+Unlike many traditional rulers of his time, Omorhusi bucked the trend by not only providing a soft landing for the early missionaries.
+He went a step further by giving his eldest son Nkeze to be nurtured and educated by the missionaries.
+This was vividly captured in one of Frances Hensley’s letters.
 She writes: